15 Dimensional Analysis

 Again, the \Pi product can be inverted for convenience (to put V_{\infty} on the numerator) and still have adimensionless quantity so

 This particular dimensionless parameter is called the Mach number (the free-stream Mach number in this case), which is the ratio of the free-stream velocity to the free-stream speed of sound.
-Mach number is an important quantity in aerodynamics that affects the magnitude of the forces on a body and the compressible nature of the flow, in general.
+Mach number is an essential quantity in aerodynamics that affects the magnitude of the forces on a body and the general compressible nature of the flow.

 Final Result for Functional Dependency